WrightonLabCSU/sporulation_utils/README.md

 ```

-If you are only interested in the genes however you can use the --names only flag which will spit out the gene names related to you distallate module to standerd out.
+If you are only interested in the genes, you can use the --names_only flag which will spit out the gene names related to your distillate module to standard out.
-This output can be piped into other comands, here is an examep where we count them
+This output can be piped into other commands, here is an example where we count them

 ```
 python scripts/filter_amg_to_dist.py \